 European carbon prices have surged in a year of unprecedented volatility.
-As the Market Stability Reserve comes into force, our webinar examined the carbon market outlook in light of the revised rules of the EU Emissions Trading System to meet Europe’s 2030 climate change ambition.
+As the Market Stability Reserve comes into force, Refinitiv examined the carbon market outlook in light of the revised rules of the EU Emissions Trading System to meet Europe’s 2030 climate change ambition.

 Our recent webinar looked at reasons for the 2018 surge in European carbon prices, and gave an outlook for the market impact of the reformed EU Emissions Trading System and forthcoming Market Stability Reserve.

 European carbon prices have rallied since the beginning of 2018, up from €8/t in January to peak at €25/t in September with big price volatilities.

 Going from 2019 until 2030, we forecast that EUA prices will average €23/t, with prices on average €24/t over the next five years.

 For more data-driven insights in your Inbox, subscribe to the Refinitiv Perspectives weekly newsletter.

 Before considering the carbon market outlook up until 2030, let’s first take a step back and put a bumper year for European carbon into perspective.

 At their highest, European carbon prices peaked at almost €30/t in 2008, and subsequently crashed on the realization that the market was heavily oversupplied due to the financial crisis and the inflow of carbon credits from outside of the EU, reaching a low of under €3/t in 2013.

 As in other markets, the price is a function of supply and demand, but the EU ETS is far more influenced by politics, since it is basically a political instrument used to achieve climate change ambitions.
 The demand side fluctuates with economic activity and emissions in the sectors covered by the scheme, while the supply side is fixed upfront to ensure predictability for European industry.